wearefrank/frank-runner/README.md

 When you are developing a Maven webapplication with the Frank!Framework as dependency, you probably want to access it through http instead of https during development.
 The Frank!Framework only permits this if `dtap.stage=LOC`.

 When you write a webapplication with Maven, your `pom.xml` file defines how the application should be packaged.
-When you run your Maven project with the Frank!Runner during development, the following applies:
+The Maven build is then typically what you need for production.
+During local development, the Frank!Runner helps you to deploy your application in Tomcat.
+The Frank!Runner then configures the following in Tomcat, allowing you to omit it from your `pom.xml`:

-* There is no need to add database drivers like h2 to `pom.xml`.
-The Frank!Runner installs them automatically.
+* The Frank!Runner adds a database driver for the h2 database in Tomcat's `lib` folder.
+The Frank!Runner also adds a `context.xml` to allow access to a h2 database.
-* There is no need to add depencency `geronimo-jms_1.1_spec` to `pom.xml`.
-The Frank!Runner deploys it automatically.
+* The Frank!Runner adds `geronimo-jms_1.1_spec.jar` to Tomcat's `lib` folder.
+This file should not be packaged in your WAR because it should be provided by application servers according to the Jakarta EE standard.
+Tomcat does not provide this file however and hence this library has to be added.
-* There is no need to configure a scenarios root directory for Larva.
-The Frank!Runner automatically configures the absolute path to `src/test/testtool`.
+* The Frank!Runner configures `catalina.properties` to define a scenarios root directory for Larva.
+The Frank!Runner configures the absolute path to `src/test/testtool`.
-* There is no need to add properties `log.dir`, `log.level` and `dtap.stage` to `pom.xml`.
-These properties are set automatically by the Frank!Runner.
+* The Frank!Runner configures in `cataline.properties` that `dtap.stage=LOC`.
+This way, you can access your webapp through http during development.
+If you do not set `dtap.stage` in your packaged application, it is up to the system administrator of the user to configure `dtap.stage`.

 # Root CA certificates